ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 identity for mail using a given Author Domain.
 Therefore, DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier because any Domain Owner, even a bad actor, can publish an SPF record for its domain and send email that will obtain an SPF pass result.
-An SPF-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use of the Author Domain has been authorized by its Domain Owner.
+Only an SPF-Authenticated Identifier that has Identifier Alignment with the Author Domain is enough to validate the authorized use of the Author Domain.

 ###  Alignment and Extension Technologies {#alignment-and-extension-technologies}